 You can withdraw earnings with no tax nor penalty.

-The simplest way to calculate your RMD is to use the SEC’s RMD Calculator.
+The simplest way to calculate your required minimum distribution (RMD) is by using the SEC’s RMD Calculator.

-However, you can also calculate your RMD manually.
-Your RMD is generally determined by dividing the adjusted market value of your IRAs as of December 31 of the preceding year by a life expectancy number that corresponds with your age under the Uniform Lifetime Table [Table III in IRS Publication 590, Individual Retirement Arrangements (IRAs)].
-The relevant age is the one you would attain as of your birthday during the year.
+Alternatively, you can calculate your RMD manually.
+This is done by dividing the adjusted market value of your IRAs as of December 31 of the previous year by a life expectancy factor, which corresponds with your age on the IRS Uniform Lifetime Table.

-If your spouse is your sole beneficiary and is more than 10 years younger than you, you have the option to use the Joint Life and Last Survivor Expectancy Table (Table II in IRS Publication 590) which will reduce the amount required.
+If your spouse is your sole beneficiary and is more than 10 years younger than you, you can use the Joint Life and Last Survivor Expectancy Table (Table II) to reduce your required withdrawal.

-Regardless of your age, you will need to declare the distribution on the IRS Form 1040 which is your personal tax return.
-Record the amount of the IRA withdrawal on line 4a or the line that states “IRA distributions”.
+If you take an early withdrawal from your IRA before reaching age 59½, you’ll need to report the distribution on your IRS Form 1040, which is your personal tax return.
+You will enter the withdrawal amount on line 4a (or the designated line for “IRA distributions”).